-The Baltic countries as well as the Nordic nervously uncomfortably close to Russia.
+The Baltic countries as well as the Nordic nervously sit uncomfortably close to Russia.
 Lithuania is certainly as concerned as any of the others.
 A bit of history shows why.

 There were wars with Russia as early as 1363, and others in 1492, 1500, 1507 ,1512 and 1534.
 To more effectively defend against the Russians, the Polish-Lithuania Commonwealth formed in 1569.
 The war with Sweden in 1665 left Lithuania devastated, leading to its occupation by Russia, Prussia and Austria.
 Most of the territory became part of Russia.
-Following uprisings in 1831 and 1863, the Czar attempted the Russifiy the country, banning the Lithuanian press and suppressing the culture, and making Russian the official language.
+Following uprisings in 1831 and 1863, the Czar attempted to Russifiy the country, banning the Lithuanian press and suppressing the culture, and making Russian the official language.
 This effort was not successful and later abandoned.

 During WWI Lithuania declared its independence from Russia, although Vilnius was held by Poland for the entire period between the wars.
 The Soviet Union absorbed the country in 1939 pursuant to the Molotov-Ribbentrop Pact.
-Mass arrests followed, and the deportation of 34,000 people.
+Mass arrests followed, along with the deportation of 34,000 people.
 After a Nazi interlude that saw the murder of 120,000 Jews with the help of Lithuanian police, the Soviet Union annexed Lithuania (1944).
 They housed the KGB in the same building the Gestapo used, today a museum portraying this dark history and the isolation, torture and murder chambers in the cellar.
 Museum of Genocide Victims

 The Soviets deported massive numbers of Lithuanians, at least 380,000.
 The last of them returned in 1963 after decades of enslavement.
 Those left behind faced Russification measures: Russian became the official language, and as in USSR itself there was forced collectivism.